Tornado

 this place uncluttered.

-If you are in a high-rise building, pick a place in a hallway in the
+- If you are in a high-rise building, pick a place

 floor.
 Center hallways are often structurally the most reinforced part